The deeper into the adventure of song writing you delve, the more you’ll begin to notice patterns, especially relating to song structure.

 That way, it’ll be unique and intriguing but not over-power the more important parts of the song.
 I like to think of these sections as “ear candy.”

 The most essential part of song structure is the chorus, also called the refrain or hook (inaccurately).
 It is the portion of a song that is repeated between verses that returns the song back to a sort of baseline.

 Due to the repetition of vocals, rhythm, and melody, it gives the listener a chance to rest the ears in familiar territory.
 It’s either a melodic or lyrical phrase that is used multiple times through the song.

 Choruses should be sonically offset from the verses.
 What this means is that a verse can be a bit calmer and build towards a climactic chorus that brings a larger impact, or the chorus can be a dynamic reduction in intensity that helps accentuate the other parts of the song.
 There are a lot of options available.

-For a very unique exploration of the chorus, listen to Owl City’s Fireflies and pay attention to how the role of chorus changes as the song develops.
+For a very unique exploration of the chorus, listen to Owl City’s Fireflies (from an album that makes our list of best mixed albums) and pay attention to how the role of chorus changes as the song develops.
 The video is below for your convenience.

 Whatever you choose, do so with deep thought.
 This is arguably the most important part of your song, due to it’s repetition and memorability.

 As Led Zeppelin asked us in a bridge-less song while goofing on James Brown: